hazelcast/hazelcast-reference-manual/src/DataSerialization.md

 }
 ```

-As you can see, since `address` field itself is `DataSerializable`, it is calling `address.writeData(out)` when writing and `address.readData(in)` when reading.
-Also note that, the order of writing and reading fields should be the same.
+As you can see, since the `address` field itself is `DataSerializable`, it is calling `address.writeData(out)` when writing and `address.readData(in)` when reading.
+Also note that you should have writing and reading of the fields occur in the same order.
 While Hazelcast serializes a `DataSerializable`, it writes the `className` first.
 When Hazelcast de-serializes it, `className` is used to instantiate the object using reflection.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *Since Hazelcast needs to create an instance during deserialization,`DataSerializable` class has a no-arg constructor.*